FactorySimPy/FactorySimPy/docs/basic_components.md

 2. total_time_idle (I): Time duration for which the machine doesnot have any worker thread that is currently getting processed or is blocked.

 3. total_time_atleast_one_processing (1P): Time duration for which the machine is actively processing items.
 There will be atleast one thread in processing state in the machine.

 4. total_time_all_blocked (AB): Time duration for which all the worker_threads that are currently active are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
-The number of active threads can be equal to less than work_capacity.
+The number of active threads can be equal to less than work_capacity. ie, there will >=1 threads in blocked state, >=0 threads in idle state and no threads in processing state.

 5. total_time_all_active_processing (AP): Time duration for which all the active threads are in processing state.
 The number of active threads can be equal to less than work_capacity.

 6. total_time_atleast_one_blocked (1B): Time duration for which atleast one of the worker_threads is in "BOCKED_STATE" as it is waiting for the out edge to be available to accept the processed item.

 Some of the reported statistics are not mutually exclusive and may occur simultaneously.
-However, the following groupings of states are mutually exclusive and collectively exhaustive, meaning they cover all possible scenarios without overlap within each group:
+However, the following groupings are mutually exclusive and collectively exhaustive, meaning they cover all possible scenarios without overlap within each group:

-Group A: {S+I+1P+AB} = total simulation time
+Group A: {S + I + 1P + AB} = total simulation time

-Group B: {S+I+AP+1B} = total simulation time
+Group B: {S + I + AP + 1B} = total simulation time

 Each group individually spans 100% of the simulation time.